 We were incorporated in November 1996 and commenced operations in 1999.
 We consummated our initial public offering in June 2003.
-We have devoted substantially all of our available resources to our discovery efforts comprising research and development, clinical trials for our product candidates, protection of our intellectual property and the general and administrative support of these operations as well as to the commercialization of our consumer ProBiora3 products.
-We have generated limited revenues from grants and from our recently disposed of consumer ProBiora3 product business through June 30, 2016, and have principally funded our operations through the sale of debt and equity securities, including the exercise of warrants issued in connection with these financing transactions.
-Prior to 2008, our revenues were derived solely from research grants.
-Since 2008, our revenues have also included sales of our ProBiora3 products, which we initiated in late 2008.
-Our net revenues were \$464,048 for the year ended December 31, 2016.
+We have devoted substantially all of our available resources to our discovery efforts comprising research and development, clinical trials for our product candidates, protection of our intellectual property and the general and administrative support of these operations.
+We have generated limited revenues from grants and from our former consumer ProBiora3 product business through June 30, 2016 and have principally funded our operations through the sale of debt and equity securities, including the exercise of warrants issued in connection with financing transactions.
 In June of 2016, we completed the sale of our consumer probiotics business to ProBiora Health, LLC and as a result, we will no longer generate revenue from sales of consumer probiotic products.

-As of March 31, 2018, we had an accumulated deficit of \$103,578,864 and we have yet to achieve profitability.
-We incurred net losses of \$2,119,397 and \$1,982,696 for the three months ended March 31, 2018 and 2017, respectively, and \$6,731,525 and \$7,013,304 for the years ended December 31, 2017 and 2016, respectively.
+As of September 30, 2018, we had an accumulated deficit of \$108,617,988 and we have yet to achieve profitability.
+We incurred net losses of \$7,158,521and \$5,270,792 for the nine months ended September 30, 2018 and September 30, 2017, respectively, and \$6,731,525 and \$7,013,304 for the years ended December 31, 2017 and 2016, respectively.
 We expect to incur significant and increasing operating losses for the foreseeable future as we seek to advance our product candidates through preclinical testing and clinical trials to ultimately obtain regulatory approval and eventual commercialization.
 We will need to raise additional capital.
 Adequate additional funding may not be available to us on acceptable terms, or at all.
 We expect that research and development expenses will increase along with general and administrative costs, as we seek to grow and continue to operate our business.
+Our net revenues were \$0 and \$0 for the nine months ended September 30, 2018 and 2017, respectively, and \$0 and \$464,048, for the years ended December 31, 2017 and 2016, respectively.